 For example, consider a society which was ostensibly Meritocratic, but in which the individuals were not sufficiently educated for critical thinking: it would be possible to manufacture the appearance of some crisis – man-made, natural, or otherwise – and, based on some manufactured fear of some invented threat, and a fear of “non-action”, a desired action could be similarly manufactured, suggested, and thus controlled for which the society would respond, follow, and then become obligated to at governmental levels.

-This is called the “Sky is Falling” failure point of Meritocracy.
+This is called the “Chicken Little” failure point of Meritocracy.

 Speaking in terms of some analogy, if the masses could be convinced that ‘the sky is falling’…